 How to Care for Keratin Treated Hair

-- avoid using coloring products at least three weeks after the treatment;
+- Avoid bleaching your hair and using coloring products at least three weeks after the treatment;